Published: October 29, 2020

 Parachute Malfunction Statistics

 Skydiving parachute malfunctions are fairly unlikely.
 Per every 1,000 skydives, only one skydiving parachute malfunction is said to occur.
-This means only .01% of skydiving parachutes will experience a malfunction.
 The chances are very slim you'll ever be faced with a skydiving parachute malfunction on your skydive.
 Understandably, though, the fear of "what if" lingers just in the back of your mind.
 Here's where we have some relieving news!

 Now that we've cleared the air on the big questions, let's go over some parachute basics.